QSHANSSS/LAB2b_part1-10/part5/readme.md

-Firstly, there is the setup of measurement devices:
+Firstly, there is the setup of measurement devices.
+We set the program request for r,g,b,c data.
+Then we can see the signal on oscilloscope that 4 data are sending at one time.
 ![image](https://user-images.githubusercontent.com/64452307/202332123-cb6d008b-2dac-4a32-bc9f-f2b4210fb41c.png)

 To verify the operation of i2c, we used the code of lab1 to control the APDS9960 sensor.
 Then displayed i2c traffic on a k lab oscilloscope.